IkarosKappler/ngdg/README.md

 - Configure webpack to handle type definitions in node_modules correctly.
 - Port all vanilla JS parts to Typescript.
 - Arrange splits on plane.
-- Replace all THREE.Geometry and THREE.Face3 instances by proper BufferGeometries (not supported any more since r125).
+- Update to THREE >= r125.
+Replace all THREE.Geometry and THREE.Face3 instances by proper BufferGeometries
+  (not supported any more since r125).
 See https://sbcode.net/threejs/geometry-to-buffergeometry/ for details.
 - Rename base branch to 'main'.
+- Create a Typescript port from mapbox/earcut.
+- Create a Typescript port from tdhooper/threejs-slice-geometry.
+- Add a proper Typescript interface for all available dildo generation options.

 ### Changelog